Ukrainian women stand strong against Russian invaders

 During peacetime, she works in public relations for Kyiv’s Municipal Security Service.
 She and her husband, who is a commander in the military, are now deployed to different positions in the capital.

-“When there’s a chance to go home we try to go home together and talk heart to heart,” she said.
+“When there’s a chance to go home, we try to go home together and talk heart to heart,” she said.
 “We just talk and talk for hours.”

 But this week, a Russian shell or missile struck their apartment building in Kyiv, blowing out windows and disrupting any sense of peace they might find at home.
 Luckily, they weren’t home at the time of the strike.